 One of the most exciting wine regions in France, Champagne lies just to the east of Paris.
-As with all of the parts of France where vines can be found, wine has been produced here for millennia.
-The two major cities of the region, Reims and Troyes were founded by the Romans in the 1st century AD and where the Romans went they brought viticulture.
-Champagne became a center for wine production and developed a reputation that would outlast the Roman occupation of Gaul.
-Despite being repeated devastated by war – unlucky is the region that stands between Paris and border with Germany – Champagne has always rebuilt, replanted and thrived.
+As with all of the regions of France where vines can be found, wine has been produced here for millennia.
+The two major cities of the region, Reims and Troyes, were founded by the Romans in the 1st century AD, and where the Romans went, they brought viticulture.
+Champagne became a center for wine production and developed a reputation that would outlast Gaul’s Roman occupation.
+Despite being repeatedly devastated by war – unlucky is the region that stands between Paris and the border with Germany – Champagne has always rebuilt, replanted, and thrived.

 The Côte des Bar is located in the southernmost area of Champagne in the Pays d’Aube.
-Politically and geologically this sub-zone is as far as you can get from Reims and Épernay.
-When the original borders of Champagne were drawn there was lively debate on whether or not the Aube should be included.
+Politically and geologically, this sub-zone is as far as you can get from Reims and Épernay.
+When Champagne’s original borders were drawn, there was a lively debate on whether or not the Aube should be included.
 Here the terroir is starkly different from northern Champagne and its famed chalky soils.
-In the Aube the terroir resembles that of Chablis – clay over Kimmeridgian and Portlandian limestone.
-These soils produce wines of great delineation, power and purity.
+In the Aube, the terroir resembles that of Chablis – clay over Kimmeridgian and Portlandian limestone.
+These soils produce wines of great delineation, power, and purity.

-Davy farms 7.5 hectares of vines around the villages of Avirey and Lingey just half an hour north of Chablis.
-He owns just 2 hectares himself and he rents the rest.
-The patchwork nature of the vineyards – intermixed with forest and fields of grain – show the centuries-long work of identifying the rockiest and most suitable places to grow vines.
-Davy is descended from these pioneers and he preserves many of their tools and records at his cellar.
+Davy farms 7.5 hectares of vines around the villages of Avirey and Lingey, just half an hour north of Chablis.
+He owns just 2 hectares himself, and he rents the rest.
+The patchwork nature of the vineyards – intermixed with forest and fields of grain – shows the centuries-long work of identifying the rockiest and most suitable places to grow vines.
+Davy is descended from these pioneers, and he preserves many of their tools and records at his cellar.

 The wines of Dosnon are masterfully mineral, vinous bottlings of Chardonnay and Pinot Noir.
 Fermenting entirely in former Puligny-Montrachet barrels, the champagnes might as well be Chablis with bubbles for all their mineral-packed goodness.
-Dosages are very low (in some cases as little as 4g/L) and the wines benefit from the restraint.
+Dosages are very low (if at all), and the wines benefit from the restraint.
 None of these wines are fined or filtered.Close